 About Alaska Airlines

 Alaska Airlines is a major carrier of the United States that operates scheduled flights to more than 115 domestic destinations.
-It is also known as the fifth largest airline in the country in terms of passengers carried, fleet status and the number of destinations.
+It is also known as the fifth largest airline in the country in terms of passengers carried, fleet status, and number of destinations.

-The airline operates its flight with 171 Boeing 737 and 31 Airbus A320 aircraft from airline bases at Los Angeles, San Francisco, Anchorage, Seattle and Portland.
+The airline operates its flight with 171 Boeing 737 and 31 Airbus A320 aircraft from airline bases in Los Angeles, San Francisco, Anchorage, Seattle and Portland.

 How to become an Alaska Airlines pilot?

 Alaska Airlines offers the opportunity to become a pilot by announcing vacancies on its official website.
-You as an applicant must fulfil the basic requirement and apply to the position.
+You as an applicant must fulfill the basic requirement and apply to the position.

 At Alaska, you can become a pilot via a pilot development program or directly apply for the first officer position.

-A pilot development program is offered as a ascend pilot scheme that allows private pilot students to develop their piloting career in a more systematic way with Horizon Air, the regional airline partner for Alaska.
+A pilot development program is offered as an ascend pilot scheme that allows private pilot students to develop their piloting career more systematically with Horizon Air, the regional airline partner for Alaska.

-If you are a professional pilot and hold flying experience, you can directly apply for open positions at Alaska Airlines.
+If you are a professional pilot and have flying experience, you can directly apply for open positions at Alaska Airlines.

 Now that we have explored some basic details, let us dig into both the opportunities to become an Alaska Airlines pilot.